The Aims of the School Council

 To provide enriching responsibilities for pupils.

-The council is made up of two pupil representatives from each of Years R to 6, the Council Co-ordinator (Lay Chaplain) and the Head Teacher.
+The council is made up of two pupil representatives from each of Years Reception to Six, the Council Co-ordinator (Lay Chaplain) and Mrs Roberts, Joint Head Teacher.
 School issues are discussed in classrooms and are then brought before the council.

 The elected representatives from each class are responsible for communicating issues at meetings.
-Year 5 and 6 representatives support Reception and Year 1 representatives in their roles.
+Year Five and Six representatives support Reception and Year One representatives in their roles.
 At least three meetings are held in the Advent Term, two in the Lent Term and two in the Trinity Term.
 New council members will be elected at the start of an academic year.

 Projects that the school council have been involved with include producing a Pupil Handbook, interviewing the new Head Teacher, fundraising for different charities, a questionnaire on school improvements and designs for the Holy Door for The Jubilee Year of Mercy.
 Health and Safety became a permanent agenda item for the School Council and contributions from the pupils have been very helpful.